-As of 31 December 2023, the rate of short-term loans was approx. 3% out of the Group's total financial liabilities.
-In the estimation of the Company's management, this rate is low and conservative in view of the low leverage ratio and the total unmortgaged assets as specified below.
+As of 31 December 2024, short-term loans represented approx. 3% of the total financial liabilities of the Group.
+The Company's management estimates that this rate is low and conservative in view of the low leverage ratio and the total unencumbered assets as specified below.

-The Company's policy regarding the financing of its business, besides the positive and stable cash flow from operating activities and current assets, is implemented primarily by taking long-term index-linked fixed-interest loans, in order to minimize market risks resulting from changes in the market interest rates and to counteract the market risk resulting from changes in the Consumer Price Index (CPI), while taking advantage of the fact that the Company's revenues are, for the most part, index-linked.
+The Company's policy regarding the financing of its business, over and above the positive and stable cash flow from current operations and current assets, is implemented primarily by taking long-term index-linked fixed-interest loans, in order to minimize market risks resulting from changes in the market interest rates and to counteract the market risk resulting from changes in the CPI, while taking advantage of the fact that the Company's revenues are, for the most part, index-linked.

-5.6.
-Designated Disclosure to Bondholders (of Series B, D, E, F, G and H)
+5.6.Designated Disclosure to Bondholders (Series B, D, E, F, G, H and I)

-For details with respect to designated disclosure to the holders of the Company's Series B, D, E, F, G and H Bonds, see Annex A to this Chapter B.
+For details with respect to designated disclosure to the holders of the Company's Series B, D, E, F, G, H and I bonds, see Annex A to this Chapter B.